 - Make Ahead – The best part of bread rolls is that you can freeze these baked, or unbaked.
 Making them a perfect make ahead side for your holidays.

-- Milk – I used organic whole milk in these rolls.
-I figure if I’m going to bake, I’m going to use the best possible ingredients.
+- Milk – I used whole milk in these rolls but other milk would work.
 You want to make sure to warm your milk to 110oF to proof the yeast before it’s added to the rest of the ingredients.
 I just warm mine in the microwave until it’s warmed.
 Just be careful, it’s too hot it will kill your yeast!

 - Yeast – I used Red Star Instant Yeast and proof it first in the warm milk.
 Start with quality yeast and you will end up with quality bread!
 Make sure your yeast hasn’t expired and check those expiration date on the package.